yashikajayasinghe/Data-Validation/README.md

 Accepted format:
 ID always begins with three letters, followed by 10 digits.
-  3 Letters + 10 Digits (13 alpha numeric characters)
+  -> 3 Letters + 10 Digits (13 alpha numeric characters)

-First 3 letters should be in upper case
+First 3 letters should be in upper case.

 If number 2 is repeated, the gap between two consecutive number 2's should be minimum of two digits

 e.g